-To evaluate the difference in the average progeny performance of high and low performing sires within each cohort of the ASBP, progeny performance data was collected for all major traits and the standard adjustments and contemporary groupings applied.
+To evaluate the difference in the average progeny performance of high and low performing sires within each cohort of the ASBP, progeny performance data was collected for all major traits and the standard BREEDPLAN adjustments and contemporary groupings applied.

-Performance data such as MSA index, MSA ossification and MSA marbling that are not included in the routine TransTasman Angus Cattle Evaluation were split into the same contemporary groups as carcase weight.
+Performance data such as shear force, MSA index, MSA ossification and MSA marbling that are not included in the routine Angus BREEDPLAN analysis were split into the same contemporary groups as carcase weight.